terrysheng/azure-content-zhtw/articles/media-services-encode-with-premium-workflow.md

 	            progressJobTask.Wait();

 	            // If job state is Error the event handling
-	            // method for job progress should log errors.
-Here we check
+	            // method for job progress should log errors.Here we check
 	            // for error state and exit if needed. if (job.State == JobState.Error)
 	            {